Matissoss/ashen-wallpapers/readme.md

 # Licensing

-while repo is licensed under MIT License, if there are any wallpapers that their rightful creators wish to be removed, please make an issue and I will remove them ASAP.
+While repo is licensed under MIT License, if there are any wallpapers that their rightful creators wish to be removed, please make an issue and I will remove them ASAP.